algosup/2024-2025-project-2-serious-game-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 ## Risks

 - 1. **Cross-platform compatibility issues**<br>
-The game will be developed for both MacOS and Windows, but there may be compatibility issues due to different system configurations, performance variations, or input methods between the two platforms.
+The game will be developed for both MacOS, Windows and Linux, but there may be compatibility issues due to different system configurations, performance variations, or input methods between the two platforms.
 This could lead to bugs or unexpected behavior when the game is run on one platform but not the other.
 - 2. **Performance Optimization**<br>
 The game involves both 2D and 3D components, which could strain system resources, especially on lower-end devices.
 Complex scenes, interactions, and animations may cause frame rate drops or lag, impacting the player experience.
 - 3. **Godot Engine Limitations**<br>